temporalio/documentation/docs/go-create-workflows.md

 - Workflow code should not iterate over maps using range because the order of map iteration is randomized.

-Now that we have laid the ground rules, we can take a look at some of the special functions and types used for writing Temporal workflows and how to implement some common patterns.
+Now that we have laid the ground rules, we can take a look at some of the special functions and types used for writing Temporal Workflows and how to implement some common patterns.

 ### Special Temporal SDK functions and types

 The Temporal client library provides a number of functions and types as alternatives to some native Go functions and types.
-Usage of these replacement functions/types is necessary in order to ensure that the workflow code execution is deterministic and repeatable within an execution context.
+Usage of these replacement functions/types is necessary in order to ensure that the Workflow code execution is deterministic and repeatable within an execution context.

 Coroutine related constructs: